jeffdonthemic/sfdc-papertrail-logger/README.md

 3. [jade](http://jade-lang.com/) - the view engine (not really needed)
 4. [faye](http://faye.jcoglan.com/) - a publish-subscribe messaging system based on the Bayeux protocol.

+### Installing the Logger assets in Salesforce.com

+Install the Log__c custom object and Logger.cls class from the saleforce directory into your org.

 ### Setup Remote Access in Salesforce.com

 Setup a new Remote Access to get your OAuth tokens.
 If you are unfamiliar with settng this up, see 4:45 of my [Salesforce.com Primer for New Developers](http://www.youtube.com/watch?v=fq2ju2ML9GM).
 For your callback, simply use: http://localhost:3001/oauth/_callback